antojoseph/ConduitRWA/README.md

 # RWA-conduits

-3 files, HomeLoanProtocol, HomeLoanStrategy, and the HomeLoanProtocol.t.sol test.
-Essentially conduit will enable deposit to yield bearing strategy.
-Home Loan Strategy is one of them which is essentially allowing RWA review and loan to be granted by the conduit .
-So the test has, depositing to the conduit, DAO allows and creates a new loan for some amount.
+    Conduit will enable deposit to yield bearing strategy.
+    Home Loan Strategy is one of them which allows RWA review and loan to be granted by the conduit .
+    So the test has
+        depositing to the conduit,
+        DAO allows and creates a new loan for some amount.
         There’s a predefined interest rate and when they make payments for loan, it’ll calculate new principal.
         When someone withdraws from the conduit, the 2% interest rate is calculated and given back.
-Main test is this test_new_loan_with_full_payment_and_withdrawal
+        Main test is `test_new_loan_with_full_payment_and_withdrawal`

 Please run as

-forge test
+`forge test`

 install dependencies via forge install